empriselab/kortex_hardware/README.md

 ## Installation

-Assuming existing ROS1 installation, we additionally require Pinocchio for gravity compensation at hardware interface level.
-Pinocchio officialy recommends installing the binaries via the ROS PPA when using it with ROS packages using:
+Assuming ROS1 is already installed, we additionally require Pinocchio for gravity compensation at the hardware interface level.
+Pinocchio officially recommends installing the binaries via the ROS PPA when using it with ROS packages using:

 ```sudo apt install ros-$ROS_DISTRO-pinocchio```